Looking for the best things to do in Port Aransas, TX?

 Hit the water in a kayak or SUP.

-Both trails are part of the Texas Parks and Wildlife parks system.
+Both trails are part of the Texas Parks and Wildlife parks system and are among the best things to do in Port Aransas, Texas.

 Fly 200 to 300 feet high over the ocean in the seat of a parasail.